-The Rise School (the School) is the first school to be opened by the Ambitious about Autism Schools Trust.
+The Rise School (the School) is the first school to be opened by the Trust.
 It supports children and young people with autism aged 4-18 to access a broad and challenging curriculum towards age-appropriate outcomes.
 Based in West London, the Rise School is co-located on the site of a mainstream school (Springwest Academy).
 This enables pupils to access a wide range of learning and social opportunities whilst still receiving the specialist support they need.

 The School was established under the Government's Free School Programme and opened in September 2014.
-At the end of August 2018 it had 77 pupils on roll organised across nine classes.
-The youngest pupils on roll were in Year 2 while the oldest were in Year 11.
-The School has developed a sixth form offer in partnership with West Thames College for the first three Year 12 pupils.
-This is being extended and formalised for 2019/20.
+At the end of August 2019 it had 94 pupils on roll organised across thirteen classes.
+The youngest pupils on roll were in Year 2 while the oldest were in Year 12.
+Two Year 12 pupils successfully piloted attending Level 2 courses at West Thames College and as a result, a co-located Sixth Form is being opened at West Thames College in September 2019.